 This is a conversation about resilience, redemption, and what it really means to live without a safety net when the world has stripped everything away.
 Trust me, you won’t want to miss this one.

-This week on Live Without a Net, host Jennifer Sherlock featured Stephanie Vegas, CEO and Interior Designer at Pinkprint by Stephanie Vegas.
-Vegas started...
+This week on Live Without a Net, host Jennifer Sherlock featured Chase Hobby and Evan Seale of VRB Labs.
+After serving in the military,...